b4dpxl/tools/README.md

 ## SimpleDNSServer.py
 Simple DNS server.
 Responds to any request with the specified IP address

+## subdomain_hijack_checker.py
+Check a domain or series of domains for vulnerabilty to [subdomain hijacking](https://book.hacktricks.xyz/pentesting-web/domain-subdomain-takeover)

+## subdomain_hijack_checker_mt.py
+Multi-threaded version of `subdomain_hijack_checker.py`

+## tls_server.py
+Start a SSl/TLS listener with your choice of protocol.
+Useful for testing protocol version support.
+The protocol versions supported are reliant on the version of OpenSSL available on the host.

+## urlhost.py
+Works the same as the generic `host` command, but handles URLs.
+Handy for when copy/pasting from a browser

+## username_generator.py
+Generate various permutations of username for a given first and last name.

 ## requirements.txt
 Python PIP requirements.txt file.
 Covers all scripts (unless I've missed any), so may introduce unecessary packages if you only want a specific script